-This article posts a complete listing of GED prep class locations and testing sites in the Temecula, California, region.
+This article posts all GED prep class locations and testing sites in and around Temecula, California.

 Temecula GED prep facilities